motokikasai/first-express-server/README.md

-# 🤖 Express 101
+# 🔥Express 101 🔥

-## 🔥DCI-Students Server 🔥
+## DCI-Students Server

 Create a server with the following endpoint:

 - `/api/students`

-Follow the structure from the tutorial, we want to support the following methods on our endpoint:
+support the following methods on our endpoint:

 - GET (all, individual)
 - PUT (individual)